CDRH/datura/README.md

 ## First Steps

-Test it out by running the `about` command to view all your options:
+Test it out by running the `about` command to view all your options (`bundle exec` may not be necessary, but it is recommended):

 ```
-about
+bundle exec about
 ```

 To set up a brand new collection run:

 ```
-setup
+bundle exec setup
 ```

 Refer to the [documentation](docs) to learn more about how to configure your collection and about each of the scripts.